ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

  - #### Description:
     A results box is provided for the user which displays:

-    - The winning turtle
+    - The winning turtle.
-    - Whether the turtle the user bet on won
+    - Whether the chosen turtle to bet on has won or not.
-    - If their turtle won, the amount of tokens gained is shown
+    - If their turtle won, the amount of tokens gained is shown.
-    - If their turtle didn’t win, the amount of tokens lost is shown
+    - If their turtle didn’t win, the amount of tokens lost is shown.

 ### User Story:
 > As a user, I want to be able to visually see how many tokens I need to win the game.

 - #### Acceptance Criteria:
-    User will be shown current progression towards winning the game both informatively and visually
+    User will be shown current progression towards winning the game both informatively and visually.

  - #### Description:
     Textual values are shown beneath the game window of current tokens compared to the 1000 tokens required to win the game.